rulebricks/claude-code-guardrails/README.md

 ## Updating rules

-Edit your decision table at rulebricks.com and publish a new version.
+Edit your decision table and publish a new version.
 Changes apply immediately— no restart, no redeployment.

 ## Reviewing histories